seud0nym/wg-go/README.md

   pubkey:   Reads a private key from stdin and writes a public key to stdout
 ```

+The `--version` command line option is also supported to show the release version.

+### Script Wrapper

+The `wg` script provides a convenient wrapper around `wg-go` to provide a level of compatibility with the [wg(8)](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8) utility.

 ## How does this work?

 This tool uses [wgctrl-go](https://github.com/WireGuard/wgctrl-go/) to enable control of Wireguard devices on multiple platforms.